bossanova808/MediaCopier/Readme.md

 Once that is all done, it's best to wipe your hard drive, so you can start clean next time.
 MediaCopier never deletes anything, by design, so if you just keep updating your traveler machine it will overflow at some point.

-### NOTES
+## Notes & Known Issues

+- A _very_ comprehensive log is written to `/results/mediacopier.log`
-If something goes wrong or whatever, or you decide you want to add another show/movies to the copy list, just run update again, and it essentially will resume from where it left off (that is, it knows the previously copied stuff exists, so it will skip it)
+- If something goes wrong or whatever, or you decide you want to add another show/movies to the copy list, just run update again, and it essentially will resume from where it left off (that is, it knows the previously copied stuff exists, so it will skip it)

-A _very_ comprehensive log is written to `/results/mediacopier.log`

-### NOTES & KNOWN ISSUES

 - If there is stuff for a series to copy, it also always copies the whole Season 00/Specials folder, just in case
 - Will choke if your naming is dodgy (and by dodgy I mean any different to the above really - so currently no 1x06 support for example)
 - If you run an update, then another a few days later and some of your episodes have been replaced with higher quality copies, you'll end up with both qualities on the destination.
 I have plans to fix this at some point.

+## Reminder...

-- Again - the real intention here is that you hack in to this yourself to make it work for you...it's just provided as an 'as is' thing that might be useful for others.
+Again, the real intention here is that you use this as a starting point, and hack in to this a bit yourself to make it work for you...it's just provided as an 'as is' thing that might be useful for others.

+I hope it proves useful for you!